grabstacker/WEB701BradKay/README.md

     The goal is to increase the websites worth and the benefit of my sisters community based around the specific cooking appliance "Thermomix".
 This feature is a large portion of what will make the website valuable to the owner and also to the community

-    As the platform requires some sort of auction

     ---VUE---